 Chemical Reactions: KOH greenish yellow on cap surface.

 Dried Specimens: Dried caps, stems, and gills are bright, golden brownish orange.
-The oldest specimens in my herbarium have retained this color for 16 years--and Gertrude Burlingham's 1941 type collection for the species at the New York Botanical Garden is still this color (scroll down within the image viewer to find an image of the dried specimens).
+The oldest specimens in my herbarium have retained this color for 16 years--and Gertrude Burlingham's 1941 type collection for the species is still this color in online records.

 Microscopic Features: Spores 6.5-9 x 6-7.5 µ; broadly ellipsoid or occasionally subglobose; ornamentation 0.5-1 µ high, as amyloid warts and connecting lines that branch into short patterns but do not form complete reticula.
 Pleuromacrocystidia scattered; subcylindric to subfusiform; to about 55 x 8 µ.
 Cheilocystidia abundant; subcylindric to fusiform; to about 50 µ long.
 Pileipellis a very thick ixocutis.